 Moody Blues

-The Moody Blues are a pioneering British rock band whose fusion of orchestral arrangements with rock and pop created the blueprint for symphonic rock.
-Formed in Birmingham in 1964, the group achieved massive commercial success, selling over 70 million albums worldwide and securing their place in the Rock and Roll Hall of Fame.
+The Moody Blues are a British rock band renowned for their pioneering fusion of rock with classical orchestration, creating a lush, conceptual sound.
+Emerging from Birmingham in 1964, the group achieved massive commercial success, selling over 70 million albums worldwide and earning 18 platinum and gold discs.

 Early career